Lohith-LM/python-basics/README.md

 - `file_handling.py` – Basic example of reading from and writing to a file.
 - `numpy_basics.py` – Basic operations using NumPy arrays.
 - `numpy_2d.py` – Working with 2D NumPy arrays (matrices).
+- `numpy_slicing.py` – Indexing and slicing in NumPy arrays.